 Monday, July 28, 2008

-Drive Safely... with Mobile DVR!
+Drive Safely... with Mobile CCTV!

 Mobile CCTV is ideally suited for applications where video surveillance needs go on the road such as police cars, school buses, public buses, taxi cabs and the likes.
 Mobile solution is also appropriate where certain number of cameras are remotely located and it would be more convenient to configure it as a video steamer, wired into the LAN IP infrastructure instead of the Coax cables.